BedrockClients/NGClient/README.md

 <b>NG Client
-is a client that bamboozles the Hive anticheat
+is a client that bamboozles the Hive anticheat hard